zx0r/ResilientNetworkArchitectures/README.md

 ##### 11.2 Community Forums and Discussion Platforms <a name="community-forums"></a>

-Staying updated with the latest developments, techniques, and censorship events often relies on community participation.
+Staying updated with the latest developments, techniques, and events often relies on community participation.

 - **GitHub Issues and Discussions**: Most open-source projects host active discussions within their GitHub repositories' "Issues" and "Discussions" sections.
 This is often the primary place for technical Q&A, bug reporting, and feature requests.
 - **Telegram Groups/Channels**: Many projects and user communities maintain Telegram groups for real-time discussion, support, and announcements. _Caution is advised regarding information shared and received in public groups; verify information from authoritative sources._
   - _Examples (check project sites for official links)_: Project Xray Channel, sing-box groups, Clash community groups.
 - **Reddit**: Subreddits such as:
   - r/VPNTorrents (often discusses self-hosted setups)
-  - r/Privacy (general privacy discussions, sometimes touches on circumvention)
+  - r/Privacy (general privacy discussions, sometimes touches on secure access architectures)
   - r/fqtools (Chinese language focus on "overcoming the wall" tools, very active with technical discussions)
   - r/ επίσης (Greek for "also", sometimes used by Chinese community for similar topics) _Quality and accuracy of information can vary greatly on Reddit._
 - **Specialized Forums / Blogs**:
-  - Region-specific or language-specific forums often discuss circumvention tools relevant to their context (e.g., V2EX for Chinese-speaking tech community).
+  - Region-specific or language-specific forums often discuss secure access architectures tools relevant to their context (e.g., V2EX for Chinese-speaking tech community).
-  - Security and privacy-focused blogs often cover new circumvention techniques.
+  - Security and privacy-focused blogs often cover new secure access architectures techniques.
 - **Academic Conferences and Workshops**: For cutting-edge research:
   - USENIX Security Symposium
   - ACM Conference on Computer and Communications Security (CCS)
   - Privacy Enhancing Technologies Symposium (PETS)
   - Free and Open Communications on the Internet (FOCI) Workshop (often co-located with USENIX Security) _Proceedings from these conferences are valuable resources for understanding the research frontier._
-- **OONI (Open Observatory of Network Interference)**: Provides data and reports on internet censorship worldwide.
+- **OONI (Open Observatory of Network Interference)**: Provides data and reports on internet worldwide.
 Useful for understanding what is being blocked and where. ([https://ooni.org/](https://ooni.org/))

 ##### 11.3 Sources for Free Configurations (Caution Advised) <a name="sources-free-configurations"></a>